christopherstock/NadaMicro/LEARNINGS.md

                     Install and run PHPDocumentor via composer and bash support.
                     Create composer scripts ( for dev execution, PHPUnit tests and PHPDocumentor generation )

+09.10.2018, day 02: Instll Jenkins.
+                    Create and configure a Jenkinsfile and a multibranch pipeline.
+                    Webhooks and Build Triggers.